skellis46/finger-pointing-moon/case-for-support.md

 Finger pointing moon: recognising change through practice-research

+>they see that language is only a finger pointing at the moon and not the moon itself.[@johnston_cloud_2012 p.2]

 ## The Research Problem and Questions

 Practice-research has two fundamental epistemic questions: 1) What is known or understood differently as a consequence of practice-research methods?
 2) How might these understandings be shared and articulated?
-The second question has been examined in depth through research into documentation and archives.[^doc] However, the first question remains practice-research's most controversial  and under-examined epistemic question.
+The second question has been examined in depth through research into documentation and archives.[^doc] However, the first question remains practice-research's most controversial  and under-examined.
 The aim of _Finger Pointing Moon_ is to tackle this first fundamental question: what can be known or understood differently through practice-research?

-There are three epistemic issues underpinning this aim (I discuss these in detail in _Research Context_): i) _proxies_, in which artist-scholars rely on epistemic proxies to circumvent the messiness of noticing change in practice-research; ii) _limits_, in which artist-scholars fail to examine the limits of what can and cannot be known through practice-research; and iii) _hyper-specificity_, in which practice-research understandings are rarely in critical dialogue with each other.
+There are three epistemic issues underpinning this aim (I discuss these in detail in _Research Context_): i) _proxies_, in which artist-scholars rely on epistemic proxies to circumvent the messiness of noticing change in practice-research; ii) _limits_, in which artist-scholars fail to examine the limits of what can and cannot be known through practice-research; and iii) _hyper-specificity_, in which practice-research understandings and methods are rarely in critical dialogue with each other.

-The research has three research questions based on these issues:
+_Finger Pointing Moon_ has three research questions based on these issues:

 1. _Proxies_: What are practice-research's common epistemic proxies and how does their presence affect the value of practice-research as an approach to understanding the ambiguous, messy and complex experiences of human artistic endeavour?